Taming the Urariquera

 He weighed 42 kilos, over 90 pounds.
 The IGFA rod and reel record was only 55 pounds!
 Although ineligible because he was caught by hand, this monster was almost twice the record size.
 He was tired and defeated, but uninjured.
 The circle hook had ensured that he wasn't damaged by sharp steel and it slid out easily.
 We didn't want him to become piranha food.
 We gently eased him into an enclosed, protected pool below our camp to regain his strength.
 It was time to go to sleep.
 The pictures could wait until morning when we could safely return him to the depths.

-Jau (Paulicea lutkeni) are among the world's biggest catfish.
-A native of Brazil, this giant of the deep water has been known to attain weights in excess of 250 pounds.
+Jau (Zungaro zungaro) are among Brazil’s biggest catfish.
+This giant of the deep water has been said by natives to attain weights in excess of 250 pounds.
 The jau's home turf can be considered to be the catfish capitol of the world.
 No river system, anywhere in the world, is as rich in fish fauna as the Amazon basin.
-It is estimated that over 2500 different species of fish occur in the Amazon.
+It is estimated that over 3000 different species of fish occur in the Amazon.
 The order Siluriformes, or catfish, is the second most diverse and probably the most spectacular group of Amazon species.
-With 14 families, including about 1000 species, Amazon catfish account for almost half of all the catfish species in the world.
+With 14 families, including about 1300 species, Amazon catfish account for almost half of all the catfish species in the world.
 Ranging in size from the tiny, 2cm candiru to the gigantic, 3 meter long Brachyplatystoma, or 'piraiba', these fishes occupy tremendously diverse ecological niches.
 Some are bottom dwellers, some nocturnal.
 Some are parasites and some are roving predators.
 Some are completely scaleless while others are heavily covered with bony armor plates.

 The dense, inaccessible Amazon jungles have kept many species from the prying eyes and curious observation of man.
 This has left the biological and ecological aspects of many Siluriformes poorly understood and has kept the biggest of them all far from the baited hooks of the worldwide angling community.
 Many species are yet to be discovered and many records will undoubtedly be set here.